Use Lifecycle Manager actions

 20}

-Updates to the NIDS library of attack definitions are published daily by the software developer.
+The software developer publishes updates to the NIDS library of attack definitions daily.
 Organization A has developed an update action that checks the developer’s website for these definitions and, if present, downloads them to the NIDS, updating the definitionsLastUpdated property in turn.
-Due to the repetitive nature of this action, Organization A has assigned it to an automation, which executes it via a schedule trigger.
+Because this action runs daily, Organization A assigned it to an automation that runs via a schedule trigger.

 Create a lifecycle automation